 When I moved out at 18 I worked at KFC for 3 years in Benton Harbor, MI.
 I met my future wife, Mrs. C, who had a young son.
 We moved into an apartment together for a year, then moved into her mom’s basement for 6 months while saving up for a down payment on our first house.
 We bought our first house shortly after I turned 20.
 It was a $47,000 foreclosure in Benton Harbor.
 With 5 more years of working and saving we decided to move and found the perfect home a few miles away.
 Our house now is a 5 bedroom tri-level on 3 acres, and we recently purchased an addition 8 acre railroad bed that is adjacent to our property.

 I started this blog in 2013 and at the time I had a savings rate of around 20%, which I thought was pretty darn good.
-Today our family is approaching a 50% savings rate.
+Today our family is hitting a savings rate of over 40%.
 Action Economics is read by over 12,000 unique visitors a month from 111 countries.
 Thinking about money and writing these articles is perhaps one of the keys to our success.
 It keeps me focused on money and forces me to research new ideas and to make greater effort to maximizing the utility of our money.
-There are over 250 articles on Action Economics designed to help you make the most of your money.
+There are over 300 articles on Action Economics designed to help you make the most of your money.

 The path to financial independence:

 1. Maximize The delta: For the average American family, if you cut expenses by 10% and increase your income by 10%, it will result in a 600% increase in yearly savings.
 Once you accomplish this, continue to challenge your income and expenses further to grow the difference and take the savings rate challenge.